charles-cyluo/charles-cyluo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm currently a senior student at SJTU-Paris Elite Institute of Technology, Shanghai Jiao Tong University.
+I'm currently a senior student at <a href='https://speit.sjtu.edu.cn/en'>SJTU-Paris Elite Institute of Technology, Shanghai Jiao Tong University</a>.
 I major in French and minor in Information Engineering.

-My research interests include robotics, computer vision, robotic manipulation and locomotion.
+My research interests include robotic manipulation and locomotion, computer vision.

 This personal website is yet to be completed.